DIKW pyramid: Knowledge as procedural

-Businessmen James Chisholm and Greg Warman characterize knowledge simply as "doing things right".
+Businessmen James Chisholm and Greg Warman, writing in that same year, characterized knowledge simply as "doing things right".

 Knowledge as propositional

-Knowledge is sometimes described as "belief structuring" and "internalization with reference to cognitive frameworks".
+In Rowley's 2007 views, knowledge can be described as "belief structuring" and "internalization with reference to cognitive frameworks".
 One definition given by Boulding for knowledge was "the subjective 'perception of the world and one's place in it'", while Zeleny's said that knowledge "should refer to an observer's distinction of 'objects' (wholes, unities)".

-Zins, likewise, found that knowledge is described in propositional terms, as justifiable beliefs (subjective domain, akin to tacit knowledge), and sometimes also as signs that represent such beliefs (universal/collective domain, akin to explicit knowledge).
+Zins, likewise, wrote in 2007 that knowledge is described in propositional terms, as justifiable beliefs (subjective domain, akin to tacit knowledge), and sometimes also as signs that represent such beliefs (universal/collective domain, akin to explicit knowledge).
 Zeleny has rejected the idea of explicit knowledge (as in Zins' universal knowledge), arguing that once made symbolic, knowledge becomes information.
 Boiko appears to echo this sentiment, in his claim that "knowledge and wisdom can be information".